v4l3rio/agentcrafter-asmd-project/docs/llmqlearning/README.md

 - `QTableLoader.scala` - Core functionality for loading Q-Tables from JSON with markdown support
 - `LLMQLearning.scala` - Clean DSL extensions for LLM integration using Scala 3 patterns
+- `LLMProperties.scala` - DSL property definitions for LLM configuration (Enabled, Model)
-- `LLMApiClient.scala` - OpenAI API client (already existing)
+- `LLMApiClient.scala` - OpenAI API client with environment variable support
-- `SimulationApp.scala` - Example simulation using LLM extensions
+- `SimulationApp.scala` - Example simulation using LLM extensions with property-based configuration
-- `QTableExample.scala` - Standalone example of Q-Table loading
+- `LLMAPICallExample.scala` - Direct API call example

 ## Example Usage

-See `QTableExample.scala` for a complete example of loading Q-Tables from JSON.
+See `SimulationApp.scala` for a complete example of using the LLM-enabled simulation DSL with property-based configuration.

-See `SimulationApp.scala` for an example of using the LLM-enabled simulation DSL.
+See `LLMAPICallExample.scala` for a direct example of calling the LLM API without the DSL wrapper.

 ## Dependencies